snijderlab/stitch/BatchFiles.md

 ##### EnforceUnique (s)

 Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
-Setting this options for a segment in the segments list of Recombine overrules the value set in Recombine.
+Setting this options for TemplateMatching overrules the value set in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

+##### ForceGermlineIsoleucine (s)

+With this option on the program will force an Isoleucine (I) if the consensus sequence has a Leucine (L) as highest scoring amino acid and the template (germline for antibodies) contains an Isoleucine at that position.
+Setting this options for TemplateMatching overrules the value set in Recombine.
+Possible values: `True` and `False`.
+Default: `True`.

 ##### Segments (m)

 Defines a list of segments to match against.
 A single segment is defined by the parameter `Segment` which can be defined multiple times within `Segments`.
 Segments will be read based on their extension `.txt` will be read as Simple, `.fasta` as Fasta and `.csv` as Peaks.
 For Peaks extra parameters can be attached.
 All properties used in a peaks definition can also be used in this definition, with the caveat that here they should be prefixed with `Peaks`.

-`CutoffScore`, `Alphabet`, `EnforceUnique`, and `Scoring` can be defined to overrule the definition of the respective parameter in the enclosing TemplateMatching scope.
+`CutoffScore`, `Alphabet`, `EnforceUnique`, and `Scoring` can be defined to overrule the definition of the respective parameter in TemplateMatching.

 Only when using recombination the properties `Identifier` and `ClassChars` are useful.
 The `Identifier` property takes a regex to parse the identifier from the full fasta header.
 The `ClassChars` property takes a number signifying the amount of chars that make up the name of the class (eg IgG1/IgG2/etc), these characters will be taken from the start of the identifier.
 When no `ClassChars` is present there will be no differentiation between classes in the results page.